Class night

 Cribs and videos

 The cribs and videos of the dances planned for a Wednesday evening at Saltire are now a regular weekly feature on our website under Class Nights.
 The link will be available each week sometime between the Sunday and Tuesday.
+All dances are walked through.

 Clicking on the link will bring up a list of the dances on a separate tab.
 Clicking on a dance will bring up details of the dance, including the crib, the diagram and a selection of videos.
+Some dancers prefer not to look at the dances beforehand and, since all dances are walked through on a Wednesday evening, looking at them in advance is entirely optional.